AylinOndersev/Mask-Detection/README.md

 # Dataset
 The dataset used can be downloaded here - Click to Download

-This dataset consists of 3835 images belonging to two classes:
+When I created dataset, I took photos of my face and our family's face.
+Thus, I can't put them on Github.
+Also, I collected photos from websites and I put them on folder.

-with_mask: 1916 images
+This dataset consists of 1463 images belonging to three classes:

-without_mask: 1919 images
+The number of images with facemask labelled 'yes': 473 The number of images with facemask labelled 'wrong': 471 The number of images with facemask labelled 'no': 519

 ![Screenshot](readmeImages/readme1.png)